towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 For the purpose of creating impactful visualization we will use MS PowerBI, which is a very useful business intelligence tool used for data visualization and other related purpose around the world.

+**We will load table name fullyear1.csv (created from table 'fullyear1'created in process phase) into powerBI to prepare our visualization.**

+***Alternatively we could directly connect our PostgreSQL server wih powerBI to create a direct quesry connection.
+Procedure to do that is described in my [this](https://youtu.be/dIIyoteMr5w) youtube video. ***

 **What is the total numbers of rides of the both types of users?**